How often have you heard a leader preach a set of values but not demonstrate them?

 For these folks, it is easier to give other people advice than to heed their own words and live by them unconditionally.

-They talk about creating a risk-taking culture but punish those who make mistakes.
+These sorts of leaders talk about creating a risk-taking culture but punish those who make mistakes.

-They strive for perfection on paper, yet imperfect but workable solutions are given importance and performance improvements are eluded.
+Usually, they strive for perfection on paper, yet imperfect but workable solutions are given importance and performance improvements are eluded.

 They preach the need to be customer-focused but dedicate no personal time to communicate with customers and hear their concerns.
 Customer complaints escalated to their office are passed to others for follow up and resolution.